telerik/document-processing-docs/libraries/radpdfprocessing/editing/radfixeddocumenteditor.md

-The __RadFixedDocumentEditor__ class allows you create a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) in a flow-like manner.
+The __RadFixedDocumentEditor__ class allows you to create a [RadFixedDocument]({%slug radpdfprocessing-model-radfixeddocument%}) in a flow-like manner.
 The editor provides methods that enable the generation of documents, which automatically flows to pages.

 * [Creating RadFixedDocumentEditor](#creating-radfixeddocumenteditor)